 The program challenges the offenders to make appropriate value judgments.
 Respect for others, other peoples property, self respect, self discipline and consequences for ones actions are emphasized in this class.
 Concepts from Lions Quest, Aggression Replacement Training and reality therapy are discussed.

 First Offender Program

 The Youth Service staff and Probation staff offer drug testing to those juveniles that are ordered to be tested by the court.
 As a condition of court supervision, juveniles being supervised by the court must be drug screened each month or as directed by the court.
-The cost for a drug test is $20.00.
+Drug Testing provided by Juvenile Court is free.

 Judges have created a special truancy court in an effort to reduce the chances of juveniles entering state custody.
 Those who continue to miss school after attending the truancy review board have one last opportunity in the truancy court to improve their school attendance.
 Cases are often continued for sixty (60) days and reviewed to see if attendance has improved.
 If continued absences persist, then a trial is set and the juvenile is subject to state custody.

 Using volunteers within the community and the youth service and probation staff first time offenders are given the opportunity to attend teen court.
 This is a type of informal adjustment where no conviction is entered and a panel team of the juveniles peers listen to the offense and impose a disposition.
 Court classes; reports and public service are some of the suggestions that the court will hand down to the juvenile in the form of a disposition.
 The cost for the Teen Court is $62.00 per charge.

 Parents and Children are encouraged to seek counseling through the Court Administrator or the Youth Service staff when a family is experiencing problems with their children at home; at school or if there is suspected involvement in chemical abuse or delinquent behavior.
 Many times families are referred to community organizations for counseling or other community projects that specializes family issues.